UWM Field: History

 The ballpark is located in downtown Utica, just over twenty miles north of Detroit.
-Jimmy John's Field is owned by General Sports Entertainment (GSE); however, Utica's Downtown Development Authority will own the land it sits on and lease it to them for $1 per year for 30 years.
+UWM Field is owned by General Sports Entertainment (GSE); however, Utica's Downtown Development Authority will own the land it sits on and lease it to them for $1 per year for 30 years.
 The property was the site of a capped brownfield landfill that served as an unlicensed dump for household waste, that sat vacant the last 80 years.

 General Sports created the USPBL.
 The USPBL is the first independent professional baseball league in the metropolitan Detroit area.

 Construction began in June 2015 and the venue opened on May 30, 2016.
 The cost of the field was $15 million.